ScottyMacCVC/School_District_Analysis/README.md

 ### ![District Scores & Percentages by School Type](https://github.com/ScottyMacCVC/School_District_Analysis/blob/main/Resources/District%20Scores%20%26%20Percentages%20by%20School%20Type.JPG)

-- **Four Changes for the School District Analysis ** -- **1** Removed 9th grade data from Thomas High School -- **2** Using Dataframes, we built a DF without 9th grade data from Thomas High School and combined it with the existing data
+### Four Changes for the School District Analysis
--- **3** Using the new data, we presented the data in several ways such as by math/reading, by grade, spending ranges, school size, and type.
+**1** Removed 9th grade data from Thomas High School **2** Using Dataframes, we built a DF without 9th grade data from Thomas High School and combined it with the existing data **3** Using the new data, we presented the data in several ways such as by math/reading, by grade, spending ranges, school size, and type.
--- **4** We recalculated the new data from the Dataframe and added it to the summaries
+**4** We recalculated the new data from the Dataframe and added it to the summaries

 ## Resources